mad-lab/transit/src/pytransit/doc/source/transit_install.rst

 ..
 NOTE::
    If you are running OSX El Capitan or later, you will need to use a repackaged version of the wxpython installer.
-You can `download a repackaged version from our servers <http://orca1.tamu.edu/essentiality/transit/wxPython3.0-osx-cocoa-py2.7_mad_elcapitan.pkg>`_ or you can follow `these detailed instructions to repackage the installer <http://davixx.fr/blog/2016/01/25/wxpython-on-os-x-el-capitan/>`_ if you prefer.
+You can `download a repackaged version from our servers <http://orca1.tamu.edu/essentiality/transit/wxPython3.0-osx-cocoa-py2.7_mad_elcapitan.pkg>`.